tolefab/dbnomics-gitlab-ci/README.md

 ## Configure CI for a provider

-- Copy `gitlab-ci.template.yml` from here to `.gitlab-ci.yml` in the fetcher directory.
+- Use [dbnomics-fetcher-cookiecutter](https://git.nomics.world/dbnomics/dbnomics-fetcher-cookiecutter), or copy its `.gitlab-ci.yml` to the fetcher directory, and subtitute `{{ }}` placeholders by real values.
 - Set the PROVIDER_SLUG variable in the `variables` section of the YAML file.
 - [optional] If the fetcher scripts are designed to read/write Git objects (blobs and trees) instead of files and create the commit, for example because they implement incremental mode, adapt the CI in consequence.
 Look at [IMF CI config file](https://git.nomics.world/dbnomics-fetchers/imf-fetcher/blob/master/.gitlab-ci.yml) for an example.
 - Check that you keep lines of `.gitlab-ci.yml` specific to this fetcher (for example `apt install wget`).